mpalourdio/graalvm-springboot-raspberry/README.md

 # Introduction

+Hey, I am a Raspberry PI enthousiaste!

-This a sample project to demonstrate how to build a Spring Boot Docker image for ARM64 architecture.
+This a sample project to demonstrate how to build a Spring Boot Docker image for `arm64` architecture.
-It just works, produces a docker image `linux/arm64` and can be ran on a Raspberry Pi.
-In my case, it even runs on a `pi0w2` o_O.
+It produces a `linux/arm64` ready docker image, and can be run on a Raspberry Pi for example.
+In my case, it even runs on a `Raspberry Pi Zero 2 W`, which is insane.

-GraalVM needs at least 512 MB to run, which was not possible on the Raspberry pi0W2. so I had to produce a `linux/arm64` image from a `linux/amd64` host.
+GraalVM needs at least `512 MB` to run, what is not possible on the `Raspberry Pi Zero 2 W`.
+So I had to produce a `linux/arm64` image from a `linux/amd64` host.

 # Steps

 - Install QEMU : `docker run --privileged --rm tonistiigi/binfmt --install all` / `docker run --rm --privileged multiarch/qemu-user-static --reset -p yes`.
 - Valide that it works: `docker run --platform=linux/arm64/v8 --rm -t arm64v8/ubuntu uname -m`.
 It should return `aarch64`.
-- Build the code for `arm` archictecture : `mvn clean -Pnative spring-boot:build-image -Dspring-boot.build-image.imagePlatform=linux/arm64`.
+- Build the code for `arm64` architecture : `mvn clean -Pnative spring-boot:build-image -Dspring-boot.build-image.imagePlatform=linux/arm64`.
 - Drink some coffee, learn haskell, build linux from scratch, or just wait for the build to finish.
+It will take some time.
 - Save the image : `docker save -o /tmp/raspberry.tar docker.io/library/graalvm-springboot-raspberry:0.0.1-SNAPSHOT`.
 - Move the image to the target host : `scp /tmp/raspberry.tar pi@192.168.X.X:wherever/`.
 - On the target host : `docker load -i wherever/raspberry.tar`.